 Donations during Coronavirus Outbreak

-We understand that for some people this may not be financially possible at the present time and that some people will want to donate goods.
+We understand that for some people it may not be financially possible to donate towards the Charity's COVID-19 Appeal and that some people will want to donate goods.
 There are plenty of items that we need that we would be very grateful to accept.

 Please see a checklist of what physical donations Dorset County Hospital can and can't receive below.